-Fake Honey Pictures is a film and photography production team working on fine art, documentary and commercial projects.
-The name Fake Honey comes from our love of good honey and our difficulty finding it on our world travels.
+Fake Honey Pictures is a film and photography initiative that focuses on creating visual stories around the world.
+The name Fake Honey comes from our love of authentic honey and our difficulty finding it on our world travels.

-Our latest work focuses on an interactive shadow installation by two artists traveling to refugee communities in Turkey and Greece.
-Selections of our photographs and video material will be exhibited at the McCord Museum in Montreal, Canada in November 2018.
+Our latest art work focuses on an interactive shadow installation by two artists traveling to refugee communities in Turkey and Greece.
+Selections of our photographs and video material were exhibited at the McCord Museum in Montreal, Canada.

-When Ink Turns into Light, a mini-doc by Fake Honey Pictures screened at the Art of Peace, a symposium on the role of arts in peacebuilding at the Institute for Peace and Justice in California in Fall 2015.
+Also, When Ink Turns into Light, a short-doc by Fake Honey Pictures screened at the Art of Peace, a symposium on the role of arts in peace-building at the Institute for Peace and Justice in San Diego, California.

 While we continue our travels, we like to stop and share some real, authentic honey with people along the way.